yazeex/Restaurant-System/README.md

 ## Key Features

--Table Management
+-**Table Management**
-• Add, edit, and delete tables with details like table number, capacity, and location.
+  - Add, edit, and delete tables with details like table number, capacity, and location.
-• View available tables for a specific date and time.
+  - View available tables for a specific date and time.

--Reservation Management
+-**Reservation Management**
-• Book, cancel, and view reservations for specific dates or time ranges.
+  - Book, cancel, and view reservations for specific dates or time ranges.

--Customer Management
+-**Customer Management**
-• Add, update, and delete customer details, including name, contact number, and email.
+  - Add, update, and delete customer details, including name, contact number, and email.

--Reporting
+-**Reporting**
-• Generate reports on daily or weekly reservation schedules, peak hours, and regular customers.
+  - Generate reports on daily or weekly reservation schedules, peak hours, and regular customers.

 ## How To Use
 Download and install XAMPP on your computer from this link https://www.apachefriends.org/download.html